ANHIG/IMGTHLA/README.md

 * LICENSE.md - a file detailing the licensing of data included in the IPD-IMGT/HLA Database.
 * Nomenclature_2009.txt - a file detailing pre-2010 allele nomenclature
 * README.md - This README file
 * hla.dat - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see http://www.ebi.ac.uk/ipd/imgt/hla/docs/manual.html for further details.
-Please note as of version 3.35.0 this file has been uploaded using Git LFS, and when downloading or cloning may not be retrieved properly.
-We recommend downloading directly from the raw file link provided at Github.
 * hla_gen.fasta - a copy of the file in the fasta directory, includes the DNA sequence for all alleles, which have genomic sequences available.
 * hla_nuc.fasta - a copy of the file in the fasta directory, includes the DNA sequence for the CDS sequence of all alleles.
 * hla_prot.fasta - a copy of the file in the fasta directory, includes the amino acid sequence for all alleles.